ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

 * **Rolling index deploymeny**
   [Rolling index deploymeny](../indexes/rolling-index-deployment)
-  is not supported on a sharded database.
+  is not supported in a Sharded Database.
 * **Loading documents from other shards**
   Loading a document during indexing is possible only if the document resides on the shard.